JosemariaMunoz/creative-liferay-theme/README.md

 - Add styles to avoid the main nav overlapping when you are a Liferay administrator and can see the control menu
 - Move the scrollspy to main.js and conditioned it by content height in order to avoid the initial blank page
 - Use only the font awesome files needed to make it work
+- Change the images src to an absolute URL from theme demo site

 __To use the theme in a Liferay portal 7.1 / 7.2 please:__